YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

 .. _the existing issues: https://github.com/YosysHQ/yosys/issues

-- if there are no existing or related issues already, the check out the steps for :ref:`using_yosys/bugpoint:creating an issue on github`
+- if there are no existing or related issues already, then check out the steps for :ref:`using_yosys/bugpoint:creating an issue on github`